flowchart LR

-This chapter covers two closely linked HR processes.
-Human resource planning answers the question “how many people of what kind do we need, and when?”
-Job analysis answers the prior question “what does each of these jobs actually involve, and what kind of person can do it?”
-The two processes feed each other — you cannot plan headcount without knowing what each job demands, and you cannot specify a job without a sense of where it fits in the workforce plan.
+This chapter covers two closely linked HR processes that feed each other.
+Human Resource Planning (HRP) answers the question “how many people of what kind do we need, and when?”
+Job Analysis answers the prior question “what does each of these jobs actually involve, and what kind of person can do it?”
+You cannot plan headcount without knowing what each job demands; you cannot specify a job without a sense of where it fits in the workforce plan.

-Human Resource Planning (HRP), also called manpower planning in older texts, is the process of forecasting an organisation’s future demand for and supply of the right type of people in the right number, and matching the two through deliberate action (dessler2020?; aswathappa2019?).
+Human Resource Planning (HRP) — also called manpower planning in older texts — is the process of forecasting an organisation’s future demand for and supply of the right type of people in the right number, and matching the two through deliberate action.

 |---|---|---|